parappayo/book-notes/99-bottles-of-oop.md

 * TDD is not free, claims only that benfits outweigh costs
 * Tests should assert what is accomplished, not how
 * Refactoring breaks test - either the change is not refactoring (modified behaviour) or the test is wrong (validates how instead of what)
+* Each code smell has a curative refactoring
 * When stuck naming, try tabulating possible values and think of a sensible column header name
 * Static analysis tools only go so far; can't tell you if your names are meaningful
 * Liskov Substitution Principle also applies to Duck Typed objects